Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal

 Following~\citep{Mukherjee:2021ags}, we choose a probability distribution of the time delay that scales as $1/t_d$.
-The mass distributions for the primary and secondary mass are taken to be $P_1(m_1)\propto 1/m_1^{2.3}$ and $P_2(m_2)\propto 1/m_2$ respectively, as in~\citep{LIGOScientific:2019vic}.
+The joint population distribution on $m_1$ and $m_2$ follows $P(m_1,\,m_2)\propto \Theta(m_1-m_2)\,m_1^{-2.3}/(m_1-M_{\rm min})$, where the Heaviside theta ensures that the primary mass is always larger than the secondary one~\citep{LIGOScientific:2016dsl,LIGOScientific:2019vic}.
+The normalization is fixed so that the integral of $P$ over ${\rm d}m_1\,{\rm d}m_2$ in the range $[M_{\rm min}=5\,M_\odot,\,M_{\rm max}=50\,M_\odot]$ is 1 (for more details see e.g.~Appendix~D of~\citep{LIGOScientific:2016dsl}).

 In the right panel of Fig.~\ref{fig:tau}, we compare the redshift dependence of the PBH merger rate for different values of $\alpha_z$ and that of ABHs.
 The latter depends on the time delay $t_{\rm d}$ between the binary formation and merger, which, as stressed above, is poorly understood.
 Nevertheless, independently on $t_{\rm d}$, it is clear that its evolution follows the star-formation rate and peaks around $z\sim2$, unlike the merger rate of PBHs which does not decay for larger redshift.